buahaha/aa-standingssync/README.md

 Name | Purpose | Code
 -- | -- | --
 Can add synced character |Enabling the app for a user.
 This permission should be enabled for everyone who is allowed to use the app (e.g. Member state) |  `add_syncedcharacter`
 Can add alliance manager |Enables adding alliances for syncing by setting the character for fetching alliance contacts.
-This should be limited to users with admins / leadership privileges. |  `add_alliancemanager`
+This should be limited to users with admins / leadership privileges. |  `add_syncmanager`

 ## Admin functions